baswunderlich/pollock/README.md

 # Overview

-With this tool, you can hide messages in images
+With "pollock", you can hide messages in images.
+It uses cryptography to encrypt the message this message gets then embedded in the specified image (steganography).
+Therefore you are able to communicate in plain sight without anyone knowing there is a second meaning to what you are saying.

 ## Encryption